TAM-DS/TAM-DS/README.md

 > "Build systems that must work — then make them cost less than anyone expects.
 Iterate relentlessly.
 Measure everything.
 Optimize for the long game."

 > **Quick 2025 context**
-Early-year contributions were lighter (Jan–Apr) while I provided full-time home hospice care for my mom during her battle with brain cancer.
+Early-year contributions were lighter (Jan–Jul) while I provided full-time home hospice care for my mom during her battle with brain cancer.
 Family came first—it was my choice and exactly where I needed to be.
 That chapter sharpened my focus under extreme pressure and reinforced why I build systems that must survive chaos.
 Grateful to be back shipping at full strength: quantum FinOps prototypes, QuantConnect cost-aware quant pipelines, orbital AI security analysis, and multicloud agentic infra.

 # What I Build & Deliver